AI: The Driving Force in Modern Business Transformation

 Although chatbots have been ubiquitous for many years, today’s chatbots are powered by generative and conversational AI that provides customers with multiple ways to find solutions, solve problems or direct them to the most appropriate live agent.
 Being able to help themselves through the use of chatbots also enables them to control their own narrative, leaving the customer feeling satisfied and emotionally in control.
 These AI-driven chatbots also free live agents to handle more complex service issues, saving them from the redundancy of answering routine and mundane queries.

-One example of how AI-driven chatbots are transforming the digital landscape is that of Boost.ai, whose client Michigan State University Federal Credit Union (MSUFCU) test drives different technical pilots through its MSUFCU Lab to better serve their members' financial needs and provide a better overall experience.
+One example of how AI-driven chatbots are transforming the digital landscape is that of Boost.ai, whose client Michigan State University Federal Credit Union (MSUFCU) test drives different technical pilots through The Lab at MSUFCU to better serve their members' financial needs and provide a better overall experience.
 One of its test programs introduced its first virtual agent, Fran, which eventually led to a full implementation.
 This allowed them to provide 24/7 support for their members, answering common questions, and providing more relevant responses and services.
 Over the first two weeks, Fran resolved 81.1% of queries.
 Less than two years after the implementation, Fran’s query resolution rate was 98%, experienced a 620% increase in MSUFCU's intent library and had over 200,000 member conversations.

 Related Article: 10 Top Chatbot Providers You Should Know About in 2023